100nuparmar349/DSA_Question/Striver/Binary_search/Question.md

     }

 Approach
-1. mid is less than or equal to k so ans will be intialize
+1. mid is less than or e# Qual to k so ans will be intialize

-Q.03
+# Q.03

 35. Search Insert Position